fjossinet/Rfam-for-RNArtist/README.md

 ## How to use these data?

-You hve to modify the script rnartist.kts to fit your needs.
+You have to modify the script rnartist.kts to fit your needs.
 You can change the colors, the theme, choose to export the result in an SVG or PNG file (see the [RNArtistCore language documentation](https://github.com/fjossinet/RNArtistCore) for details).
 Then you need to run this script with a tool that can understand the RNArtistCore language.

 ### With the graphical tool [RNArtist](https://github.com/fjossinet/RNArtist)